wjarka/agentcore/README.md

 ## Roadmap-ish

 - Better docs around building a custom Agent
+- More built-in strategies and more advanced agents
 - More built-in tools (web, files, data)
 - More services (and adapters for multi-provider setups)
 - CLI and examples